abrar2030/PayNext/README.md

 For detailed instructions on accessing and using the Readify platform, please refer to the [User Documentation](#user-documentation) section, which includes information on:

-- Browsing books
+- Browsing payments
-- Adding books to the cart
+- Adding payments to the cart
 - Completing the checkout process
 - Managing user accounts